Tethanol/Please-Work-ROBOTC/README.md

 ### Controller VEXnet and GAME LEDs are flashing orange
 ROBOTC defaults to dual USB/VEXnet functionality.
 This causes the controller not to run code unless connected to USB.

-Change the communication mode to `Robot > Vex Cortex Communication Mode > USB Only`
+Change the communication mode to `Robot > Vex Cortex Communication Mode > USB Only`.

 <img src="https://github.com/user-attachments/assets/c59b8bc1-d92a-4b81-9c54-412057a2705f">

+### Controller not recognized by computer
+1. Change the USB cable.
+2. Change the laptop.
+3. Change the controller.